-Discover how scan-based trading can help you and your supply chain partners reduce inventory shrink.
+Discover how scan-based trading can help you and your supply chain partners practice effective shrink reduction strategies.

-Shrink management is arguably one of the toughest things to control in retail stores because of how diffuse your inventory is, and how many factors can have an impact on inventory shrink.
+Shrink management is arguably one of the toughest things to control in retail stores because of how diffused inventory is, and how many factors can have an impact on inventory shrink.
 Trying to find the causes behind inventory shrinkage can be even more problematic across multiple locations.
-Because you may have dozens of retail stores, keeping on top of what happens to your inventory is downright impossible if you're still using antiquated software.
+And keeping on top of what happens to your inventory is downright impossible if you're still using antiquated software.

-Many progressive retailers and suppliers have discovered how technology to facilitate scan-based trading can help to reduce shrink collaboratively.
+Many progressive retailers and suppliers have discovered how technology to facilitate scan-based trading can help to drive effective shrink reduction strategies.

 Using Automated Processes to Improve Shrink Management

-Many retailers want to manage data using automated systems to avoid having to enter data manually, while also eliminating those errors that tend to occur with this antiquated process.
+Many retailers want to manage data using automated systems to avoid having to enter data manually, while also eliminating human error that tends to occur with an antiquated process.

 By using software with automated features, you have all the information you need about your inventory in one centralized database.
-This makes it universally accessible so your supplier and your retail team can access data anywhere you have an Internet connection.
-With real-time data, a common feature today, you can find out how much inventory you have left at each store location with enough time to react to avoid out-of-stocks.
+Meanwhile, a cloud platform makes it accessible to both your suppliers and your retail team from anywhere they have an Internet connection.
+It also offers real-time data so you can find out how much inventory you have left at each store location with enough time to avoid out-of-stocks.

-Most importantly, you'll have more accurate shrink reporting which will allow you to better collaborate with your suppliers to analyze and understand inventory issues.
-Whether your inventory experienced shrink due to paperwork inaccuracies, theft, or even fraud, both of you can know the truth without blaming each other.
+Most importantly, you'll have more accurate reporting which will allow you to better collaborate with your suppliers to analyze and understand inventory issues.
+Whether your inventory shrink is due to paperwork inaccuracies, theft, or even fraud, both of you can know the truth without blaming each other.
 From there you can use this reporting to formulate, track and optimize a shrink reduction strategy.

 Better Invoice Processing